Guides & best practices

 Pricing

 Jotform mainly shows annual plans, and you have to sign up to see the monthly ones.
-Here’s a quick look at Jotform’s monthly pricing.
+Here’s a quick look at Jotform’s monthly pricing, billed yearly.

 Plan | Price | Features |